Volunteering at Big Ears Animal Sanctuary

 You will get to work autonomously and as part of a team

-We do ask you don’t eat any animal products whilst you are here, for example no ham sandwiches or glasses of milk.
-We do provide bottled water, soft drinks, tea and coffee facilities and a fridge and an area for you to have your morning tea and lunch as well as a beautiful new bathroom.
+We do ask you don’t eat any animal products whilst you are here, for example no ham sandwiches.
+We do provide water, tea and coffee facilities and a fridge and an area for you to have your morning tea and lunch as well as a beautiful new bathroom.

 Your responsibility is to tell us if you have any health issues etc you will undergo an induction and training from experienced volunteers.
 It is also your responsibility to let us know if you do not wish to volunteer anymore.
 Please don’t just disappear never to be heard from again, we understand that this job isn’t for everyone.